+When the UID LED flashes (shown in Figure 3-6), it indicates a remote activation of the UID.
 The "blue light" function (UID) of this LED is used to identify a specific server in large racks filled with equipment.
+When activated locally the LED stays on solid blue.
 When activated through the system software the "blue light" will remain on until shut down by the administrator.
+There is a UID indicator on both the front and rear of the server.

-Figure 3-5 Overheat/Fan Fail/UID LED
+Figure 3-6 UID LED Example